 This type of golf ball is relatively new.
 It was designed to provide the highest level of distance and spin, even more than the four-layer ball.
 Some advanced players love the five-layer golf ball, while others can’t find a significant difference between them and four-layer balls.

-Again, this type of ball is more for advanced than beginning players.
+Again, this type of ball is more geared toward advanced players.
 These golf balls are the most expensive.

 You can spend anywhere from less than $1 to about $5 per golf ball.
 Used or X-Out golf balls fall at the lowest end of that range, while four- and five-layer golf balls are the priciest.
 Most recreational golfers may spend around $1 to $2 each for new golf balls.